Four Tips for School Administrators to Stay Connected to Students

 And in that simple sentence, Le Carre nails it.

 Keeping our connection to children requires us to do more than just be where they are, though that is important.
 Instead, we need to create an expectation that we will have a place in their lives (and those of their parents and the teaching staff).
-Here’s how to do it:
+Here are some tips to make that happen.

 Establish a schedule